MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 - [Surface UEFI Configuration Package](#configuration-package).
 Use this mode to create a Surface UEFI configuration package to enroll a Surface device in SEMM and to configure UEFI settings on enrolled devices.
 - [Surface UEFI Reset Package](#reset-package).
 Use this mode to unenroll a Surface device from SEMM.
 - [Surface UEFI Recovery Request](#recovery-request).
-Use this mode to respond to a recovery request to unenroll a Surface device from SEMM where a Reset Package operation is not successful.
+Use this mode to respond to a recovery request to unenroll a Surface device from SEMM where a Reset Package operation isn't successful.

 ### Download Microsoft Surface UEFI Configurator

 You can download Microsoft Surface UEFI Configurator from the [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703) page in the Microsoft Download Center.

-- For Intel/AMD devices, download: **SurfaceUEFI_Configurator_v2.94.139.0_x64.msi**
+- For Intel/AMD devices, download: **SurfaceUEFI_Configurator_v2.97.139.0_x64.msi**
-- For ARM devices, download: **SurfaceUEFI_Configurator_v2.94.139.0_x86.msi.**
+- For ARM devices, download: **SurfaceUEFI_Configurator_v2.97.139.0_x86.msi**

 ### Configuration package